yifanrepo/awesome-robotic-construction-publications/readme.md

 ![image](https://github.com/yifanrepo/awesome-robotic-construction-scientific-publications/blob/main/graphicabstract.png)

+The number after the title stands for the year in which the research paper was published.
+All research papers are put in their respective category and are sorted from newest to oldest.

 Additive Manufacturing
 =====================
 The additive manufacturing-focused studies conducted their works with the following printing materials: auxetics, concrete, cellulose-chitosan, carbon fibre, fibre-reinforced plastic, thermoplastic polyurethane, and thermoplastic resin.